openMF/DataImportTool/README.md

 2. Use the command "gradle clean tomcatRunWar" to run the application and access it at localhost:8070/DataImportTool.

-3. If you are hosting the data import tool in the cloud, you need to ssh into the system to create the dataimport.properties file.Troubleshooting
+3. If you are hosting the data import tool in the cloud, you need to ssh into the system to create the dataimport.properties file.

+Troubleshooting
 ===============

 1. If you are hosting both this tool and the backend in the same system, you can change the debug port in gradlew.bat under mifosng-provider to listen in on a different port instead of 8005:-  set DEFAULT_JVM_OPTS=-Xdebug -Xrunjdwp:transport=dt_socket,address=8006,server=y,suspend=n

-2. If you accidentally run out of heap size when running both in the same system, make sure your _JAVA_OPTIONS in Environment variables is set to -Xms512m -Xmx512m -XX:MaxPermSize=512m and it is getting picked up by gradle.
+2. If you accidentally run out of heap size when running both in the same system, make sure your \_JAVA_OPTIONS in Environment variables is set to -Xms512m -Xmx512m -XX:MaxPermSize=512m and it is getting picked up by gradle.

 Demo Import
 ===========